feifei0929999/credit-risk/README.md

 ##  Project Overview

 This project uses machine learning to predict whether a borrower is likely to default on a loan.
-The goal is to help financial institutions identify high-risk borrowers and make better lending decisions.
+The goal is to help financial institutions identify high-risk borrowers and improve credit risk management.

 ##  Dataset

-* Source: LendingClub / Kaggle Credit Risk Dataset
+* Source: UCI Machine Learning Repository (German Credit Dataset)

+* Number of observations: 1000 borrowers

-* Target variable: loan default status
+* Target variable:

+  * 0 = good credit
+  * 1 = bad credit (default)

 * Features include:

-  * income
-  * loan amount
+  * credit amount
-  * interest rate
-  * loan grade
+  * loan duration
+  * age
-  * employment length
+  * employment status
+  * credit history
-  * debt-to-income ratio
+  * housing status

+##  Data Limitation

+This dataset represents borrowers in Germany and may not generalize to other countries or financial systems.

 ##  Tools Used

 * Python
 * pandas
-* numpy
-* matplotlib
-* seaborn
 * scikit-learn

-##  Exploratory Data Analysis

-The project explores:

-* Distribution of loan amounts
-* Default vs non-default borrowers
-* Relationship between interest rate and default risk
-* Correlation between numerical variables
-* Default rate across different borrower groups

 ##  Machine Learning Models

-The following models are used:
+The following models were implemented:

 * Logistic Regression
 * Random Forest Classifier

-##  Model Evaluation
+##  Model Results

-Models are evaluated using:

-* Accuracy
-* Precision
+### Logistic Regression

-* Recall
+* Accuracy: 0.78
-* F1-score
+* ROC-AUC: 0.80

+### Random Forest

-* ROC-AUC score
+* Accuracy: 0.77
-* Confusion matrix
+* ROC-AUC: 0.80

 ##  Key Insights

-* Borrowers with higher interest rates tend to have higher default risk.
-* Lower income and higher debt-to-income ratio may increase the probability of default.
+* Logistic Regression performed slightly better than Random Forest.
+* The model has relatively low recall for default cases, meaning some high-risk borrowers are not detected.
+* Credit amount, age, and loan duration are the most important predictors of default risk.

+##  Business Interpretation

-* Credit risk prediction is important because false negatives can cause financial losses for lenders.
+* Missing high-risk borrowers (false negatives) can lead to financial losses for lenders.
+* Improving recall for default cases is important in real-world applications.

 ##  Future Improvements

-* Add XGBoost model
-* Improve feature engineering
-* Tune hyperparameters
-* Handle class imbalance using SMOTE or class weights
+* Improve recall using class weighting or resampling techniques
-* Build an interactive dashboard
+* Try advanced models such as XGBoost
+* Apply the model to larger and more diverse datasets

-##  Business Value
+##  Conclusion

-This project demonstrates how data science can support credit risk management by identifying risky borrowers before loans are approved.
+This project demonstrates how machine learning can be applied to credit risk prediction using real-world data.
+Although the dataset is limited to Germany, the modeling approach is applicable to broader financial risk problems.